Victoria, British Columbia

 Coastal Forest exhibit in the Natural History Gallery.

 Entrance to the Maritime Gallery.
 Our boys enjoyed this exhibit.

-Learning about British Columbia’s logging history.
+Learning about British Columbia’s logging history at the museum.

 The Kekuli, or Pit House, in the First Peoples Gallery.

 The impressive Totem Hall in the First Peoples gallery.
 This exhibit is worth the price of admission on its own.

 Inside the Jonathan Hunt House, a real ceremonial house.